-In addition to the compulsory pre-submission of essays in connection with the Seminar, you are allowed to be examined in up to two of your other options at the end of the first year of your course.
+In addition to the compulsory pre-submission of essays in connection with the Seminar, you are allowed to submit for examination up to two of your other options at the end of the first year of your course.
 This possibility has often proved particularly attractive for those offering a language option.
 With regard to the pre-submitted essays required for other options, it may be better to wait and benefit from the greater experience and knowledge you will acquire during the second year of your course, though you should certainly write up several of them to a near final state as you go along and not leave all to the final weeks.
-On the other hand, if you are intending to apply to continue to the doctorate, you should consider the benefits of being able to show some work which has been completed and assessed.
+On the other hand, if you are intending to apply to continue to the doctorate, you should consider the benefits of being able to draw on some work which has been completed and assessed for the written work submitted with the application.
 Consult your supervisor or option tutor for advice.